Andhra Pradesh Decentralisation and Inclusive Development of All Regions Act, 2020: New Andhra Pradesh State

-Telangana consisting of 10 districts, and residuary Andhra Pradesh consisting 13 districts with Hyderabad as permanent capital for Telangana state.
+Telangana consists of 10 districts, and residuary Andhra Pradesh consists of 13 districts with Hyderabad as permanent capital for Telangana state.

 AP Reorganisation Act, 2014

 The Parliament of India implemented an act that defined the boundaries of the two states, and laid out the status of Hyderabad as the permanent capital of Telangana state and temporary capital of the Andhra Pradesh state for 10 years.
 It had also mentioned that a new capital for the state of Andhra Pradesh will be chosen by the committee it appointed known as "Siva Rama Krishnan Committee" headed by a renowned retired IAS Officer, K.C.
 Siva Rama Krishnan.